Damian Rzeszowski killed wife and children in Jersey 'after wife's affair'

 Mr Sharp told them that during this period Mrs Rzeszowska admitted to her husband that she had been having a two-month affair with another man.

-After learning of his wife's infidelity, the court heard, Rzeszowski started going out drinking and had a one-night stand, before taking an overdose of pills on 19 July.'Black-out'
+After learning of his wife's infidelity, the court heard, Rzeszowski started going out drinking and had a one-night stand, before taking an overdose of pills on 19 July.

 The knife attack took place in the couple's home in Victoria Crescent, St Helier, on the day they returned from a holiday to Poland.